7 Compliance Mistakes That Cost Businesses Thousands (and How to Avoid Them)

 Don’t let documentation gaps put your business at risk.
 Get started with DocuStrong today and build bulletproof compliance documentation.

 Compliance isn’t confined to a single department-it touches operations, HR, finance, facilities, and more.
 Yet many businesses treat it as isolated tasks rather than integrated responsibilities.
-This fragmentation creates dangerous blind spots where critical regulatory compliance management requirements slip through the cracks.
+This fragmentation creates dangerous blind spots.

 In one documented case, an Ohio manufacturing company faced $31,000 in fines when their environmental compliance manager knew the facility’s air quality permit was up for renewal, but the necessary emissions testing equipment calibration-managed by the maintenance department-had lapsed.
 The delayed testing pushed the permit renewal past deadline.
 Both departments had functioning systems, but no coordination between them.